Learn how to create accessible Microsoft Word documents that conform to the Revised 508 Standards.

 Microsoft Word 2010

 - Basic Authoring and Testing Guide (MS Word, January 2015)

 - Basic Authoring and Testing Checklist (MS Word, January 2015)

 - Baseline Tests for Accessible Electronic Documents (MS Word, January 2015)

 How to Make an Accessible Document in Microsoft Word - By the Accessible Electronic Document Community of Practice (AED CoP).

 - Save documents as .docx format to preserve accessibility features.
 Other formats that can be produced by Microsoft Word (RTF, DOC, TXT, and ODF) may not be accessible.

 - Develop reusable accessible design templates to reduce the level of effort to create accessible electronic content.

 - Follow responsive design principles that support accessibility on different types of devices.

-- Advocate for using authoring tools and document converters that enable users to easily create accessible documents.
-Where possible, upgrade existing tools (e.g., Microsoft Office or Adobe Acrobat) enterprise-wide to the latest version.
+- Advocate for the use of authoring tools and document converters that enable users to easily create accessible documents.
+Where possible, upgrade existing tools (e.g., Microsoft Office or Adobe Acrobat) to the latest version.
 Benefits include: